sculprai/.github/README.md

-# .github
+# Sculpr AI
-The official AI research handle for /sculpr
+This organization is the official AI research handle for [Sculpr](https://github.com/sculpr).
+Please visit our main organization for all code and documentation.